ckhordiasma/log-bullet-visitors/README.md

 ## Privacy

-I am only planning on tracking timestamps of visits and which URL was visited (i.e. ea-pods-team or af-vcd, etc).
+I am only tracking timestamps of visits and which URL was visited (i.e. ea-pods-team or af-vcd, etc).
 Not going to track IP addresses of visitors, not even user-agent strings.

-I'm
- saying "planning" because as of writing this README, I haven't actually implemented this tracker in the source code of any of the bullet writing tools out there.
+ The primary reason why I created a github repository to manage this lambda function in the first place (as opposed to managing it in AWS console) was to make it very transparent what user information I am tracking.
 If you don't believe what I'm claiming, you can inspect the code and see for yourself.
-This is the primary reason why I created a github repository to manage this lambda function in the first place (as opposed to managing it in AWS console), I wanted to make it very transparent what user information I am tracking.

 ## Implementation